Sheikh Mujibur Rahman: Aftermath

 After the coup, a martial law regime was established.
 Four allies of Mujib who led the Provisional Government of Bangladesh in 1971 were arrested and eventually executed on 3 November 1975.
 Mujib's killers included 15 junior army officers with ranks of colonels, majors, lieutenants and havildars.
 They were backed up by Awami League politician Khondaker Mostaq Ahmad, who usurped the presidency.
 On the day of the coup, the junior officers ordered their soldiers to take over the national radio and television stations.
 They were all later toppled by yet another coup led by Brigadier General Khaled Mosharraf on 3 November 1975.
+In protest against the assassination of Mujib, the Kaderia army carried out an armed rebellion against the then military junta for 22 consecutive months, resulting in over a hundred fatalities.

 According to American investigative journalist Lawrence Lifschultz, the army's deputy chief Ziaur Rahman was approached by the coup plotters and expressed interest in the proposed coup plan, but refused to become the public face of the coup.
 Zia did not deny meeting with the coup plotters, according to Anthony Mascarenhas.
 Zia was legally obliged to prevent a mutiny against the country's legally appointed president but did not stop the impending mutiny despite having knowledge of it.
 The only survivors from Mujib's family were his daughters Sheikh Hasina and Sheikh Rehana, who were visiting Hasina's physicist husband in West Germany at the time.
 After the coup, they were barred from returning to Bangladesh and were granted asylum by India.
 Sheikh Hasina lived in New Delhi in exile before returning to Bangladesh on 17 May 1981.

-On 26 September 1975, the martial law regime introduced the Indemnity Ordinance, 1975, which gave legal immunity to all persons involved in the coup of 15 August 1975.
+Trial

 The Indemnity Ordinance shielded Mujib's assassins from prosecution for 26 years.
 It was repealed in 1996.

+On 26 September 1975, the martial law regime introduced the Indemnity Ordinance, 1975, which gave legal immunity to all persons involved in the coup of 15 August 1975.
 His assassins continued to enjoy immunity from prosecution for 26 years.
 The Indemnity Ordinance was repealed in 1996 after his daughter Sheikh Hasina was elected as prime minister.
 A murder case was subsequently initiated in the courts of Bangladesh.
 Several of the 15 assassins, including coup leader Sayed Farooq-ur-Rahman, were arrested and put on trial.
 Others like Khandaker Abdur Rashid became fugitives.
 The 15 were given the death penalty by a court in 1998.
 Five of the convicts were hanged in 2010.
 A sixth convict was hanged in 2020.
 Of the remaining fugitives, a few have died or are in hiding.
 In 2022, the Bangladeshi government reported that five fugitives are still on the run, including coup leader Rashid.
 One of the convicted assassins is living in Canada.
 One of the convicts is living in the United States.
 Bangladesh has requested Canada and the United States to deport the fugitives following the precedent set by the deportation of A. K. M. Mohiuddin Ahmed in 2007.